maghanga/news-portal/README.md

 # News-Portal
-News Portal is A EST API for querying and retrieving scoped news and information.
+News Portal is A REST API for querying and retrieving scoped news and information.
+A user can create an article and house it within a department or otherwise desirably

 ## Author
 [Nehru O'neil](https://github.com/thinknehru)